mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 ### ZEN

 Orca psychology lends itself to seeing things as they are in the here and now.
-Many have acquainted this outlook as being very similar to the ancient Terran philosophy of Zen Buddhism, although for Orca it is not a philosophy but their psychology.
+Many have acquainted this outlook as being very similar to the ancient [[Terra|Terran]] philosophy of Zen Buddhism, although for Orca it is not a philosophy but their psychology.
 Orca focus on the present, dealing with situations and problems as they arise.

 Given a problem, they will focus on studying it from various angles, putting aside their own preconceptions and prejudices to find the true cause or specificity of the issue.
 They tend to see everything as interconnected into a single whole